 OK, so, yes, this book is several years old.
 However, I’ve been on a real 30 Rock kick lately and that’s inspired me to take it off the shelf.

 Bossypants is the memoir of Tina Fey, comedian, writer, and hero.
 In this book, she tells stories of her childhood and time in Hollywood along with advice and hilarity.
+As far as celebrity nonfiction books go, it’s one of the best.
 One bit of wisdom that’s stuck with me since I first read this book years ago: “Do your thing and don’t care if they like it.”

 Whether you’re a grammar lover, a TV fan, or just looking for a funny read, make sure to grab a copy of Bossypants.